mo7amedaliEbaid/saudi_interview/interview/getx.md

   GetPage(name: '/home', page: () => HomeScreen(), binding: HomeBinding());
   ```
 ## 16. What is the GetxController and how is it used?
 - **Answer**: `GetxController` is a controller class that provides lifecycle methods and state management features.
-It's used to manage the state and logic of a particular screen or widget.
+- It's used to manage the state and logic of a particular screen or widget.
 ## 17. How do you dispose of a GetxController?
 - **Answer**: `GetxController` is automatically disposed of when the route is removed from the stack.
+However,
-However, you can also manually dispose of it by calling `Get.delete<MyController>()`.
+- you can also manually dispose of it by calling `Get.delete<MyController>()`.
 ## 18. What is the GetBuilder's id parameter used for?
-- **Answer**: The `id` parameter in `GetBuilder` allows you to selectively update widgets associated with a specific ID, optimizing performance by avoiding unnecessary rebuilds.
+- **Answer**: The `id` parameter in `GetBuilder` allows you to selectively update widgets associated with a specific ID,
+- optimizing performance by avoiding unnecessary rebuilds.
 ## 19. How do you handle errors in GetX?
 - **Answer**: Errors can be handled using `.obs` variables and `ever`, `once`, or `debounce` workers to listen to state changes and manage error states.
 ## 20. What are workers in GetX and how do you use them?
 - **Answer**: Workers are methods in GetX that allow you to listen to changes in observable variables.
-Examples include `ever`, `once`, `debounce`, and `interval`.
+Examples include `ever`, `once`, `debounce`,
+- and `interval`.
 For example:
   ```dart
   ever(counter, (_) => print("Counter changed"));
   ```
-## 21. How do you show a Snackbar using GetX?
+## 21. How do you show a Snack bar using GetX?
-- **Answer**: You can use `Get.snackbar()` to show a snackbar without needing `context`.
+- **Answer**: You can use `Get.snackbar()` to show a snack bar without needing `context`.
 For example:
   ```dart
   Get.snackbar("Title", "Message");
   ```